zdtsw-forking/odh-manifests/tests/README.md

-If you have a local instance already running the operator and you'd like to skip that part of the install process, you can set `SKIP_OPERATOR_INSTALL=true` and that will bypass installation of the operator, but will still install the authentication for the jupyterhub tests.
+If you have a local instance already running the operator and you'd like to skip that part of the install process, you can set `SKIP_OPERATOR_INSTALL=true` and that will bypass installation of the operator, but will still install the authentication for any user tests.

 Without changes, the tests will install the ODH components in the `opendatahub` namespace.
 If your installation
 is in a different namespace or you wish to deploy ODH in a different namespace, edit the following files.